-Hampsten Cycles, LLC is founded in 1999 by Andy and Steve Hampsten, and building all frames in-house in Seattle, WA.
+Hampsten Cycles, LLC was founded in 1999 by Andy and Steve Hampsten, and building all frames in-house in Seattle, WA.
 They offer unique line of custom road frames and whole bikes.

 Andrew (Andy) Hampsten (born April 7, 1962 in Columbus, Ohio) is an American former professional road bicycle racer who won the 1988 Giro d’Italia and the Alpe d’Huez stage of the 1992 Tour de France.
 His Passo di Gavia ride at the 1988 Giro d’Italia was sensational.
 In the legendary stage fourteen of the 1988 Giro d’Italia with its crossing of the Aprica, a 120-kilometer trip partway up the Tonale and then a left turn up the south face of the Gavia pass with a final steep, technical descent into Bormio.
 The day was wet and cold.
 Until the start Torriani had been considering an alternate route because of the possibility of bad weather.
 It would end up being, in the words of La Gazzetta, “the day the big men cried.”